Skip to content

 When a beneficiary refuses a distribution, they will be generally regarded as having predeceased the settlor, which would mean their inheritance will pass to the next beneficiary in line, unless the trust provides otherwise.

 You’re probably wondering: Why would a beneficiary refuse a distribution?
-On the surface, it seems like refusing free money; however, there are some more than valid reasons for taking such an action.
+On the surface, it seems like refusing free money; however, there are some more-than-valid reasons for taking such an action.
 They include:

 • The beneficiary is financially secure and not in need of the distribution.
 They may wish to preserve trust assets for the benefit of the other beneficiaries or future generations.